flyingrhinonz/nccm/README.md

 nccm first (this may include updating your yaml file in case the format changed).
 If the bug persists please report it through the `issues` tab in github.
+I use nccm on Linux Mint and RHEL.
+I use it infrequently on Fedora too.
+I can easily fix any bugs that I can recreate on platforms that I use, but I know that nccm is used on many other platforms too - not all of which are pure Linux.
+If you encounter bugs that I can't recreate - try posting as much debugging information as possible and I'll try to help, or one of the users may have the same platform as you and may be of assistance.
+If you encounter and fix any issues - please post your problem and solution for all to benefit from.

 Hacking nccm